AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 2. **Help Window**: If you minimize the help window and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized.
 You should just restore the help window manually.
+3. **Large Index**: If you enter index larger than 2,147,483,647 but smaller than the size of the list, there will be an error.
+You should just keep the list smaller than 2,147,483,647 as it is unlikely that you have 2,147,483,647 students.
+4. **Missing Prefix**: If you enter a command with a required prefix missing, it will show an error message.
+This message is not specific to the required prefix.
+You should just find out which prefix is missing and fix it manually.

 --------------------------------------------------------------------------------------------------------------------